clicknium/clicknium-docs/doc/api/python/uielement/select_item.md

         timeout: int = 30
     ) -> None***

-Select one option for the target.
+Select one option for the target element.

 **Parameters:**
     &emsp;**item [Required]**: str
         &emsp;&emsp; option of the dropdown control, The control suppors selection, such as selecting element in web, or combobox in desktop appication.
     &emsp;**timeout**: int
         &emsp;&emsp; timeout for the operation, the unit is second, and the default value is 30 seconds.